ElementalHaven/DoomSectorTriangulationDemo/README.md

 ## Possible Improvements

 - Merging adjacent linedefs with identical properties(or identical with one of them flipped)
-- Relocating and scaling viewport to fit the entirety of the map on start of triangulation if a config option is set
 - Drawing sky textures where appropriate
 - Adding config options for the color of each line type during triangulation (inactive sector, active sector, generated line, starting line, etc)
 - The fix for broken IWAD data (and probably a number of old PWADs) mentioned above